Alexander Baring, 1st Baron Ashburton1

 Marie Louise Priscilla Perrott

-Marie Louise Priscilla Perrott is the daughter of Colonel Sir Herbert Charles Perrott, 6th Bt.
-She married Cecil George Wilfred Weld-Forester, 7th Baron Forester of Willey Park, son of Lt.-Col. George Cecil Beaumont Weld-Forester, 6th Baron Forester of Willey Park and Christine Isabel Davidson, on 2 June 1931.
+Marie Louise Priscilla Perrott was born in 1909.1 She was the daughter of Colonel Sir Herbert Charles Perrott, 6th Bt. and Ethel Lucy Hare.1 She married Cecil George Wilfred Weld Forester, 7th Baron Forester of Willey Park, son of Lt.-Col. George Cecil Beaumont Weld Forester, 6th Baron Forester of Willey Park and Christine Isabel Davidson, on 2 June 1931.2 She died in 1988.2

 Edith Constance Rawlinson1